NilssonMN/gym-tracker-app/README.md

 # 💪 Gym Tracker App

-A modern Android mobile fitness application for workout tracking and progress monitoring.
+A Android mobile fitness application for workout tracking and progress monitoring.

 ## Features